-Protein - Swap for shrimp, pork, or even a mix of chicken and shrimp.
+Chicken Mince - Sub with pork, beef, finely chopped prawn / shrimp, tofu or even a mix of chicken and shrimp.

-Wrap each spring roll tightly so there's no air pockets or empty space, otherwise they can soak up too much oil when cooking and spoil the taste.
-Seal them with plenty of water, and they'll hold their shape perfectly!
+Rolling Up - Try to roll up each spring roll tightly so there's no air pockets or empty space, otherwise they can soak up too much oil when cooking and this would spoil the taste.
+Seal with plenty of water, and they'll hold their shape perfectly!

-Slide each roll gently and slowly into the hot oil so there's no splashing.
-If you're using a wok, you can place the roll perpendicular to the edge of the wok and allow it to slide in with gravity.
+Cooking - Slide each roll gently and slowly into the hot oil so there's no splashing.
+If you're using a wok, you can place the roll upright against the edge of the wok and allow it to slide in with gravity.

 Slicing - To slice your spring rolls in half without the shells cracking everywhere, make a small slice in the centre of the roll using the tip of your knife, then press down gently with the blade until you slice all the way through.